dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 The final argument is unused for the moment, but will be used to pass data for more exotic allocations.
 We'll look at an example of this later on.

 The function will return a virtual address, it doesn't have necessarily to be already mapped and present, it just need to be an available address.
 Again the question is: where is that address?
-The answer is again that it depends on the design decisions.
+The answer again is that it depends on the design decisions.
 So we need to decide where we want the virtual memory range to be returned is, and use it as starting address.
-It can be the same space used for the vmm data strutctures, or another area, that is up to us.
+It can be the same space used for the vmm data strutctures, or another area, that is up to us, of course this decision will have an impact on the design of the algorithm.

 For the example code we're going to assume you have a function to modify page tables that looks like the following: